Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 OUR RECIPE DEVELOPER SAYS

 You can freeze your pork butt for two to three hours.
-This will help firm up the meat to make slicing it into thin slices easier.
+This will help firm up the meat to make slicing thin pieces of pork easier.

 Be sure to use a really sharp knife, as this cut of pork is fatty and makes it a bit harder to slice.